commonprofiles-care/fhir/CONTRIBUTING.md

     To make a new release, a pull request should be approved by at least 2 different companies in the group.
     The release should be taged in git with a release number.
-    This release number correlate with the version publicized in the IG.
+    This release number correlates with the version published in the IG.